profmccauley/gafr/README.md

 ```

 Now navigate to http://127.0.0.1:9999/ and you should be in business!

+## Distribuing GaFr Projects
+Using the `make dist` command builds a `WWW` directory that hopefully has
+the bare essentials for your project (not the source code, for example).
+The contents of this directory can be placed on a web server and with
+any luck, your game will just run.
+It also puts the same stuff in a
+.zip file (`gafr_game.zip`) for easy distribution.

+If you don't want to put your game up on a web server and just want to
+download the files to your computer and open them... this doesn't quite
+work.
+GaFr really does currently require a web server.  *However*, the
+zip file contains a Python script called `run_game.py`, which is a (very)
+slightly specialized web server for running the game.
+See the
+`README.txt` file it includes for a bit more information on how to use
+it to run your game on a machine with no normal web server involved.

 ## The Documentation
 It's possible you're reading the documentation right now!
 At least this